Opinion Essay Quick Sketch

 - Have students share partner work.

-- Students fill out exit tickets of one to two sentences explaining what worked well and what could be improved in today’s activity.
+- Have students fill out exit tickets of one to two sentences explaining what worked well and what could be improved in today’s activity.